ThatOneLoner/Escape-From-Tarkov-Ballistics-discordbot/README.md

 # Escape-From-Tarkov-Ballistics-discordbot
 A discord bot for the game Escape From Tarkov, mainly for ammo adding maps, and other stuff soon we have a discord if u want something added to the bot or want to help.
-Bot owner That One Loner#8226
+Bot owner cat whisperer mk.
+3#7020

 This bot is made to help you find ammo for Escape From Tarkov.